-The English Department at the University of Colorado Denver offers a Graduate Certificate in Teaching College-level Language and Literacy (TCLL) is designed to provide graduate students with the subject-area expertise in rhetoric, composition, and language arts necessary for teaching college-level English courses.
-It fulfills the increasing needs of educators seeking to deepen and to broaden their content specialization.
+CU Denver’s Graduate Certificate in Teaching College-level Language and Literacy (TCLL) is designed to provide graduate students with the subject-area expertise in rhetoric, composition, and language arts necessary for teaching college-level English courses.
+It fulfills the increasing needs of educators seeking to deepen and broaden their content specialization.
 Upon successful completion of the program, certificate students will be able to discuss various pedagogical approaches to the teaching of writing, model the rhetorical analysis of a variety of texts, recognize evolving theories of writing and rhetoric throughout history, and understand the unique instruction necessary for teaching writing to English language learners.
 The certificate does not grant state licensure.
-It ensures competency for those who already are licensed, provides documentation in expertise for those teaching in community colleges, and enables specialization for those with a master degree in related fields (e.g., education and humanities).
+It ensures competency for those who already are licensed, provides documentation in expertise for those teaching in community colleges, and enables specialization for those with Master’s degrees in related fields (e.g., education and humanities).
 This certificate can be completed online or on campus.
 For more information, see our program learning goals.

 I. Required Courses (12 credit hours)

-- ENGL 5093 – Teaching of Writing
+- ENGL 5093: Teaching of Writing

-- ENGL 5155 – Genres of Writing OR ENGL 5165: Literacy and Technology
+- ENGL 5155: Genres of Writing OR ENGL 5165: Literacy and Technology

 II.
 Electives (6 credit hours)

-Choose 2 graduate-level courses (may include 6 hours of Denver Writing Project Summer Institute)
+- Choose 2 graduate-level courses (may include 6 hours of Denver Writing Project Summer Institute)